 In this study we use the ERA5 reanalysis (Hersbach et al., 2020).
-We extract daily values of sea surface temperature (SST) and two-meter temperature (t2m), as they will form the respective start- and end-point of the teleconnection.
-Top-of the atmosphere outgoing longwave radiation (OLR) was extracted as indicator of tropical deep convection, zonal wind at 300 hPa (u300) as an indicator of jet stream strength and position, and geopotential height at 300 hPa (z300) as an indicator of the QSRW itself.
-Values were extracted from 1950 until 2021, in a domain that spans from 20°S to 90°N, and 180°W to 180°E, at a spatial resolution of 0.25x0.25°.
+We extract daily values of SST and two-metre temperature (t2m), as they will form the respective start- and end-points of the teleconnection.
+Top-of-the atmosphere outgoing longwave radiation (OLR) was extracted as indicator of tropical deep convection, zonal wind at 300 hPa ( $u{300}$ ) as an indicator of jet stream strength and position, and geopotential height at 300 hPa ( $z{300}$ ) as an indicator of the QSRW itself.
+Values were extracted from 1950 until 2021, in a domain that spans from 20° S to 90° N, and 180° W to 180° E, at a spatial resolution of 0.25 × 0.25°.

 Daily values were de-seasonalized by approximating the seasonal cycle with a polynomial that is a function of the day-in-the year (as in Mayer and Barnes, 2021, 2022).
-We found that a 7-degree polynomial was most suited to accommodate the changing shape of seasonal cycles with latitude.
-At polynomials below 5 degrees the residuals remained visibly dependent on the season.
-For each grid cell the polynomial was fitted to the complete set of years from 1950 till 2021.
-Daily anomalies of all variables were then averaged to four-week (28-day) values.
-In previous studies we namely found that the four-week or 'monthly' average t2m is predictable with sub-seasonal lead times (van Straaten et al., 2022, 2023).
+We found that a 7th order polynomial was most suited to accommodating the changing shape of seasonal cycles with latitude.
+For polynomials with orders lower than 5 the residuals remained visibly dependent on the season.
+For each grid cell the polynomial was fitted to the complete set of years from 1950 to 2021.
+Daily anomalies of all variables were then averaged to four-week (28 d) values.
+In previous studies we namely found that the four-week or "monthly" average t2m is predictable with sub-seasonal lead times (van Straaten et al., 2022, 2023).
 The aggregation is executed as a rolling-window averaging, such that one value was recorded each day.